publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [2.9.2] - 01 Mar 2023 =

+* FIXED: List of actions in the post type settings is not filtered by post types, #400;
+* FIXED: Include Statuses as a Default option, #395;
+* FIXED: Remove legacy screenshots from the plugin root dir;
+* FIXED: Fix i18n issues, #401;
+* FIXED: Fix data sanitization and security issues in the log screen;

 = [2.9.1] - 23 Feb 2023 =

 * FIXED: Fix issue with WordPress banners css file being missed, #393;